AJ-17/git/README.md

 git checkout filename
 ```
 for complete match use
-these is like a backup newly made files not in the commeted area won't be affected
+these is like a backup. newly made files not in the commeted area won't be affected if they are not staged .if they are staged then will be deleted
 ```
 git checkout -f
 ```